-While hiring an in-house team or approaching freelancers is fairly common, the idea of hiring a dedicated development team might be completely new to some of you.
+While hiring an in-house team or approaching freelancers is fairly common, the idea of hiring a dedicated development team might be completely new to some.

 A dedicated software team is the perfect blend of an in-house team and a freelancer.
 It is essentially a third party that works remotely but operates just like an in-house development team.